survivejs/react-book/manuscript/getting_started/03_implementing_notes.md

 ...
 ```

-The application should look the same as before after this change.
+The development setup will install the `uuid` dependency automatically.
+Once that has happened and the application has refreshed, everything should still look the same.
 If you try debugging it, you can see the ids should change if you refresh.
 You can verify this easily either by inserting a `console.log(notes);` line or a [debugger;](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/debugger) statement within the component function.

 The `debugger;` statement is particularly useful as it tells the browser to break execution.
 This way you can examine the current call stack and examine the available variables.
 If you are unsure of something, this is a great way to debug and figure out what's going on.

 `console.log` is a lighter alternative.
-You can design a logging system around it.
+You can even design a logging system around it and use the techniques together.
 See [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Console) and [Chrome documentation](https://developers.google.com/web/tools/chrome-devtools/debug/console/console-reference) for the full API.

 T> If you are interested in the math behind id generation, check out [the calculations at Wikipedia](https://en.wikipedia.org/wiki/Universally_unique_identifier#Random_UUID_probability_of_duplicates) for details.
 You'll see that the possibility for collisions is somewhat miniscule and something we don't have to worry about.